We Have Answers

 When is cut off for submitting an application?

 Website application submissions ceased on March 3, 2020 at 12:01 am.
 All faxed and or emailed applications must have been received by us by March 3, 2020 at 12:01 am.
 All mailed in applications must been postmarked by March 3, 2020, 12:01 am.

 When will grants be awarded?

 Grant awards will be made as eligibility is verified following the completion of the application process and will continue until all funding is distributed.
 Texas Back in Business is working to expedite funding.
-Distribution of funds will begin in the first quarter of 2020 and continue until all authorized funds are distributed.
+Distribution of funds will begin as grant application processing is finished and continue until all authorized funds are distributed.